Free up to 1MM monthly messages. No credit card required.

 Social media moves fast, really fast.
 But what good is publishing social content if it’s delayed and the conversation is already onto the next big thing?
 Social aggregators need to display published social content in real time.
 As a result, Tint needed a real-time infrastructure that was not only reliable, but low latency no matter anywhere in the world.

 When adding real-time functionality to a web or mobile application, development teams first have to decide whether they want to build the infrastructure themselves or go with a data stream network service provider.
 With a small development team, Tint had to decide whether they wanted to commit substantial time to building out a real-time infrastructure in-house.

 “I knew it would be a challenge to host and manage our own socket servers and to deal with that infrastructure.
 At the time, our team only had two engineers, and we didn’t have the ability to build that infrastructure out on our own and still make progress on our own product,” said Ryo Chiba, co-founder and developer at Tint.

 Tint enables moderators to curate and approve social content then push that content to a dashboard as it happens.
-To achieve this functionality, Tint needed a realtime pub/sub infrastructure that could deliver this content in realtime.
-Using PubNub Data Streams, Tint got the low latent speed they needed, allowing moderators to publish content to the dashboard in under a ¼ second.
+To achieve this functionality, Tint needed a real-time pub/sub infrastructure that could deliver this content in real time.
+Using PubNub Data Streams, Tint got the low latent speed they needed, allowing moderators to publish content to the dashboard in 1/10 second or less.

 “It’s an instant feedback.
 You can be using Tint on your phone, approve it, and it shows up on the screen instantly.
 That’s a big wow factor.”